 Here you can keep the money you’ll use on traditional advertising methods, like brochures and business cards.
 Of course, the real money-drainer (and, most importantly, game-changer) will be your SEO and social media campaigns.
 They are the main reason why you’re opening this account.
 The cost is significantly higher, but the ROI of traditional and digital marketing can’t be compared.
 It’s money well spent, so we advise you to be prepared financially.

 This type of bank account is a necessary evil.
 Because as an entrepreneur, you’re responsible for paying your own taxes.
 Thumbs up if 30% of your monthly revenue ends up in your taxes account.
 But since tax legislation can get complicated, consult a trusted accountant.
 They’ll make a more accurate estimation of how much you’ll pay, so you can manage your budget accordingly.
+They can also help you out by informing you about tax deductions that you are eligible for.
 If you end up with extra money in that account, keep it for next year.
 You never know when the next tax legislation might hit you, or how.

 When we were kids, we were taught to save money for a rainy day.
 Even if we were only 10 and we had our parents to count on – and not much to lose anyway.
 Why do any different now that you’re running a business?
 Being proactive will save your business when an emergency occurs.
 It will also come in handy when business is slow.